-The 2017 Arthur Olsen Student Research Symposium will feature a keynote by Dr. David Myers on "Science and Reason in a Post-Truth Age."
+The 2017 Arthur Olsen Student Research Symposium featured a keynote by Dr. David Myers on "Science and Reason in a Post-Truth Age."

-Speaking as a science educator and text author, Dr. David Myers will illustrate the need for bipartisan critical thinking in the 2017 world of “alternative facts.”
+Speaking as a science educator and text author, Dr. David Myers illustrated the need for bipartisan critical thinking in the 2017 world of “alternative facts.”
 He will also suggest what his own discipline — psychological science — might contribute.

-Dr. Myers will also speak on "Positive Psychology and the Scientific Pursuit of Happiness" at a seminar at 3 p.m.
+Dr. Myers also spoke on "Positive Psychology and the Scientific Pursuit of Happiness" at a seminar at 3 p.m.
 Friday, April 7.
-He will introduce the mushrooming positive psychology movement, and will explore the things that do, and surprisingly don't, predict human flourishing.
+He introduced the mushrooming positive psychology movement, and explored the things that do, and surprisingly don't, predict human flourishing.

 Dr. Myers is a social psychologist with extensive experience communicating psychological science to college students and the general public.
 His scientific writings, supported by National Science Foundation grants and fellowships, have appeared in three dozen academic periodicals, including "Science," "American Scientist," "American Psychologist," and "Psychological Science."
 He is the author of one of the leading introductory psychology textbooks (a book that Augustana uses for PSYC115).
 He is also skilled at writing about psychological research for the public, publishing articles in four dozen magazines, from Scientific American to Christian Century, and through 17 books, including general interest books and textbooks.

 His research and writings have been recognized by the Gordon Allport Prize, by an "honored scientist" award from the Federation of Associations in the Brain and Behavioral Sciences, by the Award for Distinguished Service on Behalf of Personality-Social Psychology, and by three honorary doctorates.